Northwest Passage (newspaper): Publication history

-Though initially a kind of hippie paper focusing on the counterculture and ending the Vietnam War, under the leadership of Kathman and Kee, and later Chris Condon and others, it quickly became an important source of investigative journalism on political and environmental issues in Bellingham and the Pacific Northwest in general.
+Though initially focused on counterculture and opposition to the Vietnam War, the paper's scope broadened to include investigative journalism on political and environmental issues in Bellingham and the Pacific Northwest.
 During the People's Park riots in Berkeley, California during the summer of 1969, the Passage was chosen as the pool print representative for the national media, and was allowed inside the Park to be "embedded" with the armed National Guard unit that was holding the Park against the siege conducted by thousands of demonstrators who were trying to get the park restored to its former use as a public area.
 The resulting article by Kee was representative of other reporting by the Passage which was often quoted by other publications and even reprinted by some on occasion.
 Although the editorial and reporting reach of the Passage extended out into the nation and the world, the paper nevertheless retained its local community feeling in Bellingham throughout its existence.

 Original editor Laurence Kee left the paper to found the Seattle rock band Child, and in Los Angeles played with the Eric Burdon Band and others, before coming back to Bellingham to teach at Western Washington University's Fairhaven College in their "Artist-In-Residence" program.

 From 1969 to 1977 Northwest Passage was based in Bellingham, relocating in 1977 to Seattle.
 In Seattle it was produced at 1017 E. Pike Street.
 After 1981 it was published monthly.

 Five articles from Northwest Passage were selected for the book Alternative Papers: Selections from the Alternative Press, 1979 - 1980.

 A 1990 Northwest Passage Reunion brought out reflections by Bernard Weiner.